 Bicycles and motorized vehicles are prohibited.
 Follow wilderness regulations.
 Alcohol is prohibited at the trailhead and the falls.

-Directions: Trailhead can be accessed by two routes.
-High profile 4x4 vehicles are recommended.
-Best access is from the south.
+Trailhead can be accessed by two routes, with the easier access being from the south.
 From I-15 go southwest on Clinton Keith Road, then right (west) on Tenaja Road - a total of 9.9 miles.
 Turn right onto Rancho California Road (FS 7S01 Wildomar), continuing 5 miles to the trailhead.
 An alternate, but rougher northern access, is from Ortega Highway south on Killen Trail Road/South Main Divide 10.6 miles (paved and unpaved) passing Wildomar Campground and OHV area.
 Below the campground the road is narrow and winding.